 Using Shadow Puppet with VoiceOver

-Shadow Puppet is not optimized to be used with VoiceOver, but it still can be used fairly easily.
-If users are able to independently add their own images and videos, then they will be able to navigate the editor, though it’s worth noting that if the user is not using headphones, VoiceOver will still be audible in the Shadow Puppet audio recordings.
+Shadow Puppet is not optimized to be used with VoiceOver, but it is still possible.
+If users can independently add their own images and videos, then they will be able to navigate the editor, though it’s worth noting that if the user is not using headphones, VoiceOver will still be audible in the Shadow Puppet audio recordings.
 Users also can’t preview their Puppet within the app if VoiceOver is enabled, but the Puppets themselves can be viewed by VoiceOver users without any issues.

 - How To Use VoiceOver For Beginners